ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 - "iot:UpdateThingShadow"
 - "iot:DeleteThingShadow"

-This system of generating certificates and coupling policies is a very secure and easy way of working with devices "on the edge".
+This system of generating certificates and coupling policies is a very secure and easy way of working with edge devices.

 ###### jobs